drchangliu/cs3200f22/introduction.md

 ### How languages influence each other

 - list - first class in Lisp
+- lamda function - from functional languages to Python and other imperative languages
 - pattern matching using regular expressions
 - perl - output formating